Benji-Collins/CardsAgainstOriginality/README.md

 Cards Against Oakbank was simply made for my personal use.
 All license terms are exactly the same as the original project by ajanata.
 All original files/source code can be found on ajanata's repo.

-If you plan on using this repo for your own use, check the wiki pages (coming soon) for the correct commands for database install and building.
+If you plan on using this repo for your own use, check the wiki pages for the correct commands for database install and building.

+---

+What does this fork have that the original repo doesn't?

+- Dark theme
+- Cleaner UI
+- Message notifications
+- Small resolution alert
+- Shorter CardCast command
+- Better in-game CardCast instructions
+- More complete install instructions in wiki

 ---